-In 2012, SEIU Local 668, which provides union representation to ChildLine intake caseworkers, offered recommendations to the Task Force on Child Protection that included hiring part-time caseworkers "immediately to help cover the weekends" and to "help fill the chronic staffing needs of ChildLine."
-SEIU applauded enactment of legislation requiring that school employees be trained in recognizing and reporting child abuse, but also pleaded "give us the manpower to answer those calls."
+In 2012, SEIU Local 668, which provides union representation to ChildLine Intake Unit caseworkers offered recommendations to the Task Force on Child Protection that included hiring part-time caseworkers "immediately to help cover the weekends" and to "help fill the chronic staffing needs of ChildLine."
+SEIU applauded enactment of 2006 legislation requiring that school employees be trained to recognize and report child abuse, but also pleaded "give us the manpower to answer those calls."